Assessment of Student Learning Outcomes

 Assessment of Student Learning Outcomes at Macomb Community College

-Macomb has followed the National Institute for Learning Outcomes Assessment framework for providing assessment information.
+Macomb has followed the National Institute for Learning Outcomes Assessment Transparency Framework for providing assessment information.
 For information on Macomb’s assessment activities, click on the links in the left-hand column.

 Student Learning Outcomes Statements

-Student learning outcomes statements clearly state the expected knowledge, skills, attitudes, competencies, and habits of mind that students are expected to acquire at an institution of higher education.
+Student learning outcomes statements clearly identify the knowledge, skills, attitudes, competencies, and habits of mind that students are expected to acquire at an institution of higher education.

 Campus plans for gathering evidence of student learning might include institution-wide or program specific approaches that convey how student learning will be assessed, the data collection tools and approaches that will be used, and the timeline for implementation.